 After that I decided to focus on creating content and we added a decent number of articles in 2016 and 2017, but not as much as we would love to because, again, I was focused on a few other businesses.
 2018 went by and we merely published 4 blog posts… We’re going to change that in 2019 for the best!

-This is the latest design which was just applied in 2019.
+This is the latest design that was just applied in 2019.
 I still use StudioPress and the Genesis Framework.
 I didn’t change it much in the last 2 years but after 7 years of being online I figured out it was time to have a proper logo and favicon for my website and take away the generic Genesis logo I have had since the beginning of times.

 I’m still analyzing data and checking some stats to see if I’ll keep the sidebar or not.
-I like a more minimalistic approach focused on content so I might change a few things later but the color scheme and the logos are here to stay for a while.
+I like a more minimalistic approach focused on the content so I might change a few things later but the color scheme and the logos are here to stay for a while.

 Email is still super effective in 2019